NicholasBourke/character-level-GPT/README.md

 # Character-Level GPT

 A character-level GPT model pre-trained on the enwik8 dataset.
 The aim was twofold; to code a transformer-based language model with minimal assistance from PyTorch; and to test training methods that were potentially effective with fewer iterations given the limited resources available, namely the 1cycle learning rate policy outlined in _Super-Convergence - Very Fast Training of Neural Networks Using Large Learning Rates_ (Smith & Topin, 2018).
-A character-level model was chosen for simplicity.
+A character-level model was chosen for a small vocabulary.

 The model architecture was largely based on GPT-2, as described in _Language Models are Unsupervised Multitask Learners_ (Radford et al, 2019), as well as the character-level model described in _Character-Level Language Modeling with Deeper Self-Attention_ (Al-Rfou et al, 2018).
 More details on the properties that were adopted from each of these models is given below.